What is Phonics?

 At Woodchurch we Follow 'Floppy's Phonics' which is closely linked to Letters and Sounds.
 Floppy’s Phonics is a rigorous, easy-to-use systematic synthetic phonics teaching programme for early reading and writing success.
 We use the interactive phonics lessons and activities to teach sounds, blending, grapheme-phoneme correspondences, letter formation and pronunciation to the whole class, groups or for individual practice.

-The programme is begun almost immediately children enter Reception; with the expectation that they will be fluent readers, having secured word recognition skills, by the end of key stage one.
+The programme is started immediately as children enter Reception; with the expectation that they will be fluent readers, having secured word recognition skills, by the end of key stage one.

 Phonics sessions take place every day and last for 15-20 minutes initially, rising to 30 minutes during level 1 + and thereafter 30 minutes throughout Reception and Year 1 and year 2 if required.
-The children are divided into groups across the phase differentiated by ability and led by teachers and teaching assistants.
-Progress is assessed at the end of teaching books and at the end of levels to ensure rapid progress is being made and quick intervention can be given if required.
+The children are taught as a whole class at a steady rate progressively moving through each level.
+In reception levels 1-3 are taught progressively and then in year 1 the children move onto learning level 4 and 5.
+Progress is assessed at the end of teaching books and at the end of levels to ensure rapid progress is being made and quick intervention can be given if required to those who need it either for sound recognition, blending or application into spelling.
+If there is a need to extend pupils this is done so within that taught level and they are not moved beyond this.

 Each phonic session is structured as follows with 2 lessons per sound, one with a focus on reading and the other with a focus on spelling and writing: